elisemercury/AutoClean/README.md

 In some cases, the default settings of AutoClean might not optimally fit your data.
 Therefore it also supports manual settings so that you can adjust it to whatever processing you might need.

-It has the following adjustable parameters, for which the options and decsriptions can be found below:
+It has the following adjustable parameters, for which the options and descriptions can be found below:

 ````python
 AutoClean(dataset, missing_num='auto', missing_categ='auto', encode_categ=['auto'],